The question and answer section that follows is intended for high school students and their parents as well as current students.

 We recognize that learning disabilities might make a math course, a foreign language, etc. difficult for some to learn.
 For this reason, students are allowed to take a course Pass/Fail.
 To receive a passing grade, a student must earn a C- or better when taking a course Pass/Fail.
 It is not recommended that a student take more than two courses Pass/Fail while at Clark, but this option may be beneficial if a student feels a course might be too challenging or may hurt his or her grade point average (GPA).

 To fulfill the Language and Culture requirement, a student normally takes a foreign language.
 If a student has a disability that impacts their ability to learn a foreign language, taking American Sign Language (ASL) is generally a great option.
 Learning ASL is a lot different than learning a spoken language and it is well known as a language students with language based disabilities can learn and learn well!
-In other cases, a student may wish to instead take a course taught in English that fulfills the Language and Culture Perspective.
-A student might opt to take one of these courses instead of learning a foreign language.
+Some students have also found success in taking Latin.

 Academic accommodations are determined on a case-by-case basis by the Office of Student Accessibility Services.
 The staff review the submitted documentation provided by a qualified practitioner and meets with the student in order to make this determination.